 Urban development has traditionally been driven by economic and social needs, often at the expense of the environment.
 However, as the impacts of climate change and environmental degradation become more apparent, there is a growing movement towards sustainable urban development.
 This approach seeks to balance the needs of the present with the preservation of the environment for future generations.
-Sustainable urban development is at the intersection of and city planning, where the focus is on creating cities that are not only livable and efficient but also resilient and in harmony with nature.
+Sustainable urban development is at the intersection of ecology and city planning, where the focus is on creating cities that are not only livable and efficient but also resilient and in harmony with nature.

 The concept of sustainable urban development encompasses a wide range of practices and principles aimed at reducing the ecological footprint of cities.
 It involves careful planning and design to minimize waste, pollution, and energy consumption while maximizing green spaces and biodiversity.
 The goal is to create urban environments that support the health and well-being of residents while protecting and enhancing the natural ecosystems upon which they depend.